Show relevant topic filters »

 Techniques to facilitate discussions

-Discussion activities assess how well students can formulate their ideas and communicate them clearly.
-Unlike large classroom discussions, these approaches place students in smaller groups with the goal of providing them a structure for participation, and opportunities to formulate and gather their thoughts, share and develop ideas with others, and rehearse their thoughts within a safer environment.
-Using these approaches, instructors can evaluate how well students recall, synthesize, and apply information in responding to a discussion prompt.
+Discussion activities assess how well students can formulate their ideas and communicate them.
+Unlike large classroom discussions, these approaches place students in smaller groups to provide a structure for participation and opportunities to formulate and gather their thoughts, share and develop ideas with others, and rehearse their thoughts in a safer environment.
+Instructors can use these approaches to evaluate how well students recall, synthesize, and apply information in responding to a discussion prompt.

 Approaches